tqre/archlive/README.md

 You end up with an .iso file into /releng/out -directory, which can be dd'd onto usb stick.
-As some (Windows) machines can't see dd-created bootsticks, I'm using VBox-Win10 and Rufus to be able to boot on classrooms machines.
+As some (Windows) machines can't see dd-created bootsticks, I'm using VBox-Win10 and Rufus to be able to boot on school's machines.

 The usb stick loads Arch Linux into ram and has root autologin.
 Zsh is the current shell with gmpr-config package.
 On login, the minion clones the minion